MonkYU/TaskPaper-Atom-One-Dark/README.md

 ## Installation

+Move the Atom-One-Dark-Blue.less file to:

+`~/Library/Application Support/TaskPaper/Stylesheets`

+> NOTE: From within TaskPaper you can open this folder location from the **Window** menu > **StyleSheet** > **Open StyleSheet Folder**.

+## Installation (prior to TaskPaper 3.5)

 Backup then replace the **theme.less** file located at:

-  ~/Application Support/TaskPaper/
+`~/Library/Application Support/TaskPaper/`

 > NOTE: You can easily get to this folder location from the TaskPaper File menu > **Open Application Folder**.
+ALSO NOTE: You will need to change the name to theme.less to be recognised by TP versions earlier than 3.5

 ## TODO

 - continue to update as TaskPaper theme styles change or expand
-- style the Sidebar if this becomes possible (white is really jarring against a dark theme, so I recommend hiding it and the Toolbar most of the time).
-- add subtle variation to Priority levels
+- create colour variations (first might re-instate Pedro's favoured Orange project titles)
 - add distinction between due and overdue?

+- add subtle variation to Priority levels @done

+- style the Sidebar if this becomes possible (white is really jarring against a dark theme, so I recommend hiding it and the Toolbar most of the time). @done

 ## RELEASE NOTES

+2016-08-29:

+Updated to reflect new naming & location conventions in TP 3.5 Preview:

+- updated README with new Installation instructions
+- added the newly referenced 'Dark Mode' appearance for the Sidebar and Titlebar – Yay! crossed a most-desired one off the TODO list :)
+- incorporated new 'prose-targeted' editor styles. (de-activated all but typewriter scrolling one though as it doesn't suit my purposes.
+Would make more sense with FoldingText.
+If any of these stick I imagine they would get toggled in actual in-app preference settings, in which case I'll re-enable all)

+Other tweaks:

+- named Atom-One-Dark-Blue in preparation for possible style variations.
+- soft-coded Project level tints & collapsed Handle-colors to make future style variations easier to implement.
+- added border-color to Collapsed and Filtered handles for consistent width.
+- reduced handle-border-width so they are more subtle when expanded.
+- brightened Caret color to be a bit more prevalent.

 2016-05-26: